Key Takeaways

 - Generic poll tools (Doodle, WhatsApp polls, Strawpoll) solve a sliver — fine as bolt-ons but not full planning solutions.

-- Look for time-boxed votes, per-person booking, and budget transparency together — that's the trio that makes voting actually translate to a booked trip.
+- Look for time-boxed votes, per-person booking, and budget transparency together.
+That's the trio that makes voting actually translate to a booked trip.

 - Skip the Notion-as-trip-planner pattern unless your group already lives in Notion — setup cost outweighs the benefit.